jobovy/galpy/README.md

 libraries that `galpy` depends on are dropping earlier Python 3.\* versions, `galpy` itself likely doesn't fully work on them.
-GitHub Actions CI builds regularly check support for Python 3.9 (and of 3.7, and 3.8 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.9 on Windows.
+GitHub Actions CI builds regularly check support for Python 3.9 (and of 3.7, and 3.8 using a more limited, core set of tests) on Linux and Windows;
+Appveyor builds regularly check support for Python 3.9 on Windows.
 While most of `galpy` likely works in Python 2.7, this is no longer tested and Python 2.7 is no longer officially supported.

 This package requires [Numpy](https://numpy.org/), [Scipy](http://www.scipy.org/), and